 Table 104-1Categorization of Interstitial Lung Disease Into Granulomatous and Alveolitic Subtypes |Favorite Table|Download (.pdf) Table 104-1Categorization of Interstitial Lung Disease Into Granulomatous and Alveolitic Subtypes

 Morphologically, the lung parenchyma has two general components: airspace and interstitium.
 The airspace is comprised of the respiratory bronchioles, alveolar ducts, and alveoli.
 The interstitium consists of the fibrous septa, alveolar walls, and connective tissues that surround the vascular and bronchial lumina.

 The pattern of disease injury denoted as granulomatous is initiated by a cell-mediated immune response to a foreign or self-protein, that is antigen, which may or may not be known.
 The response is initiated by a release of inflammatory cytokines.
 Activated immune cells, typically macrophages, encircle and engulf the protein that the immune system has failed to recognize in an antigen-specific fashion.
-The antigen is sequestered and ...
+The antigen ...